Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Below is a table representing the output values of a polynomial function for equally-spaced input va

-Determining Domain and Range from Graphical Data
+Determining Domain and Range of a Transformed Rational Function

 Determining the Degree of a Polynomial from Data